kzncvaa/kzncvaa/README.md

 -->

 - 🔭 I’m currently working on WEB APPS
-- 🌱 I’m currently learning WEB3 Technologyes!
+- 🌱 I’m currently learning SMART-CONTRACTS
-- 👯 I’m looking to collaborate on .
+- 👯 I’m looking to collaborate on Blockchain project
-- 🤔 I’m looking for help with ...
+- 🇺🇦 I’m from Ukraine
-- 💬 Ask me about ...
 - 📫 How to reach me: ieroarina@gmail.com \ [LinkedIn](www.linkedin.com/in/kzncvaa/)
-- 😄 Pronouns: ...
+- 😄 Bachelor in Computer Science
-- ⚡ Fun fact: ...

-### My Skills
-- React
-- MobX
-- NodeJS
-- JavaScript
-- HTML / CSS / SCSS
-- MongoDB
+### What I use when I work:
+#### Languages:
-- MySQL
+- JS
-- Using the MVC pattern • Git
+- java spring consul vault docker vue macos

 ### TOP 3 things I can do cool
 - React web-application using MERN stack